jaegertracing/documentation/content/docs/next-release/apis.md

 ## Clients configuration (internal)

 Client libraries not only submit finished spans to Jaeger backend, but also periodically poll the Agents for various configurations, such as sampling strategies.
 The schema for the payload is defined by [sampling.thrift][sampling.thrift], encoded as JSON using Thrift's built-in JSON generation capabilities.

+Agent acts as a proxy by retrieving sampling configuration from the Collector using `jaeger.api_v2.SamplingManager` gRPC endpoint defined in [sampling.proto][sampling.proto] IDL file.

 ## Service dependencies graph (internal)